The Product Roadmap Explained

 User stories

 A user story is the smallest unit of work within the product roadmap.
-It is an end goal that is described from the perspective of the user to make sure that all aspects of the product development cycle are catered toward generating value for the user.
+It is an end goal that is described from the perspective of the user.
+It ensures that all aspects of the product development cycle are generating value for the user.

 Epics